 Type 1 diabetes occurs when the pancreas does not function properly, making the body unable to process sugars.
-Many people can manage diabetes through medication, insulin injections, and a monitored diet.
-However, if someone is unable to work or finds that their ability to work becomes compromised, they may be able to claim disability benefits.
+Many people manage it with medication, insulin injections, and diet.
+However, if a person with type 1 diabetes is unable to work, they may qualify for disability benefits.

 Type 1 diabetes is a disability under the Americans with Disabilities Act (ADA), which protects those that have the condition from being subject to discrimination at work or when seeking employment.

 This article examines the complications of diabetes along with the definition of an unseen disability.
 It also explores the disability benefits to which people with type 1 diabetes may be entitled and explains how to apply and what to do following a rejected application.

 Diabetes is a complex disease that can affect different areas of the body.
 An individual may become disabled due to complications resulting from the inability to maintain blood sugar levels or process glucose properly.

 Too much glucose circulating through the bloodstream can lead to various problems, including: